rtkconnectivity/realtek-zephyr-project/README.md

 For Windows Users, MPTool developed by Realtek is recommended to download these essential images.
-Please refer to *Section 3.5.1, RTL87x2x Quick Start User Guide* or *RTL87x2x MP Tool User Guide* for instructions on how to use the MPTool.
+Please refer to *Section 3.5.1, RTL87x2x Quick Start Guide* or *RTL87x2x MP Tool User Guide* for instructions on how to use the MPTool.

 For Mac/Ubuntu Users, MPCLI Tool developed by Realtek is recommended to